Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 Constraining per time step compute gives rise to our formulation of computation-constrained reinforcement learning:

-The nature of practical computational constraints and which is binding vary with prevailing technology and agent designs.
-For example, if calculations are carried out in parallel across an ample number of processors, it could be the channels for communication among them pose a binding constraint on overall computation.
-Or if agents are designed to use a very large amount of computer memory, that can become the binding constraint.
+of practical computational constraints and which ones are binding vary with prevailing technology and agent designs.
+For example, if calculations are carried out in parallel across an ample number of processors, it could be the channels for communication among them that pose a binding constraint on overall computation.
+Or, if agents are designed to use a very large amount of computer memory, that can become the binding constraint.
 Rather than study the capabilities of contemporary computer technologies to accurately identify current constraints, our above formulation intentionally leaves the constraint ambiguous.
-For the purposes of theoretical analysis and case studies presented in the remainder of the paper, we will usually assume all computation is carried out on a single processor that can execute a fixed number of serial floating point operations per time step, and that this is the binding constraint.
+For the purposes of theoretical analysis and case studies presented in the remainder of the monograph, we will usually assume all computation is carried out on a single processor that can execute a fixed number of serial floating point operations per timestep and that this is the binding constraint.
 We believe that insights generated under this assumption will largely carry over to formulations involving other forms of computational constraints.

-While maximizing average reward subject to a computation constraint offers a coherent objective, an exact solution even for simple, let alone complex, environments is likely to be intractable.
-Nevertheless, a coherent objective is valuable for assessing and comparing alternative agent designs.
-Indeed, algorithmic ingredients often embedded in RL agents, such as Q-learning, neural networks, SGD, and exploration schemes such as optimism and Thompson sampling are helpful because they enable a favorable tradeoff between average reward and computation.
-Further, these ideas are scalable in the sense that they can leverage greater computational resources when available.
+While maximizing average reward subject to a computational constraint offers a coherent objective, an exact solution even for simple, let alone complex, environments is likely to be intractable.
+Nevertheless, a coherent objective is valuable for assessing and comparing alternative agent designs. \henrik{Indeed, algorithmic ingredients often embedded in RL agents are helpful because they enable a favorable tradeoff between average reward and computation.
+These algorithmic ingredients include Q-learning, neural networks, SGD, and exploration schemes such as optimism and Thompson sampling.
+For instance, it seems like using SGD with Adam to train neural networks enables a favorable trade-off as compared to many other second order optimization methods that use more compute without offering much better performance.} Further, these \henrik{techniques} are scalable in the sense that they can leverage greater computational resources when available.
 As \cite{sutton2019bitter} argues, with steady advances in computer technology, agent designs that naturally improve due to these advances will stand the test of time, while those that do not will phase out.